LBHackney-IT/Data-Platform-Playbook/docs/playbook/getting-set-up/local-pyspark-environment.md

 ### PyCharm
 Install the Community free version from https://www.jetbrains.com/pycharm/.

-pytest pypark &pydeequ packages:

 ### Additional Python packages
 For the Data Platform code to run, you need at least the packages boto3, pytest, pyspark and pydeequ.
 You can install them now by typing in your command line:
-`python3 -m pip install --user  boto3 pytest pyspark pydeequ` Alternatively, these libraries can be installed inside PyCharm as shown below.
+`python3 -m pip install --user  boto3 pytest pyspark pydeequ`.

+Alternatively, these libraries can be installed inside PyCharm as shown below.

 ### Glue libraries